yairm210/Ubuntu-installation/README.md

 Downloaded Synaptic, 'fix broken packages', checked for broken packages, none - steam *still* wouldn't download.
 Restarted and suddenly it worked!
 Mysterious.

+`sudo snap install android-studio --classic` for Android Studio

+vscode from the snap store

+Settings - appearance - dark

+Installed hebrew from search - languages.
+That's still not enought to actually *type* in Heberew, for that we need to go to Settings > Input and Language > Input sources and add Hebrew.
+#### Snap basics

 Restarted, updated `snapd` and `snap store` from the snap store, sounds like a good first step before actually downloading things.
 Updated Gnome.
 Snap store hadn't finished its update, so I closed it, thinking that the fact that it was open was the blocker.
 But I couldn't reopen it.

 After restarting, still couldn't.
 System monitor showed that 'snap-store' was being started, then stopped.
 `snap-store` command returned `ERROR: not connected to the gnome-3-38-2004 content interface.` Okay then. `snap refresh snap-store` says it has no updates available.
 `snap remove snap-store` gives `error: snap "snap-store" has "refresh-snap" change in progress`.
 So I guess the lesson is don't try and update the stap store from within the snap store.
+Alternatively, don't try and update other snaps when updating snapd.
+The binary you started out using may need to be replaced.

 `snap changes` gives the list of tasks, `snap abort` cancells the update.
 It's still not starting - error loading shared libraries, I guess the rollback wan't as rollback-y as it should have been, but that's what you get for interrupting midway.
 Before we try to unintsall-reinstall, try `snap refresh snap-store` to redownload the latest version.
 Seems to work, taking an awful long time to connect eligible plugs and slots.
 I can't tell when I started running that, I should add a timestamp to all commands.
 After it finished updating, it opens up!

-`sudo snap install android-studio --classic` for Android Studio

-vscode from the snap store

-Settings - appearance - dark

-Installed hebrew from search - languages.
-That's still not enought to actually type in berew, for that we need to go to Settings > Input and Language > Input sources and add Hebrew.

 ## Nvidia drivers

+#### BLUF

+Download recommended drivers from "Additional Drivers".
+They know what they're on about.

+You may be playing around with Grub a lot, so write the revert steps on a piece of paper and have it handy:

+- `nano /etc/default/grub`
+- GRUB_CMDLINE_LINUX_DEFAULT="stuff"
+- If you give up on nvidia halfway you can return to normal by removing the drivers with `sudo apt purge nvidia*`

+Final Grub configuration that solved all problems - `GRUB_CMDLINE_LINUX_DEFAULT="splash i915.enable_psr=0"`

+## Details

 nvidia drivers made the whole screen black.
 Deleted packages through the console, `sudo apt purge nvidia*` and it returned to the default drivers.